ERP Implementation: The Final Barrier To Quick Cloud Deployment18 Apr 2018 | by Brett Mundell

 Today, most SME organizations have already moved to a Cloud solution for some or all of their IT infrastructure.
 We all know and understand why…

-Cloud can minimize the one-off capital expenditure (capex) spend on infrastructure, no requirement for on-site hardware, only pay for what you use, access to better security and infrastructure.
+The cloud can minimize the one-off capital expenditure (capex) spent on infrastructure, no requirement for on-site hardware, only pay for what you use, access to better security and infrastructure.

-On the other hand, ERP has been slower to move customers from on-premise to Cloud, but the journey is now well underway and adoption rates for Cloud ERP / Business Management Solutions are increasing every day.
+On the other hand, ERP has been slower to move customers from on-premise to Cloud, but the journey is now well underway and adoption rates for Cloud ERP / Business Management Solutions are increasing daily.

 Addressing ERP implementation costs and moving towards a lower overall cost of ownership

 The barrier to entry is the implementation cost – which for most SME ERP products will be in the region of $40,000 to $100,000 for ERP implementation services.
-This assumes an average size SME looking to implement ERP for Finance, Distribution, BI etc.
+This assumes an average-sized SME looking to implement ERP for Finance, Distribution, BI etc.

-These upfront implementation fees can be a hard pill to swallow when you are wanting to push your Cloud fees through an opex, pay as you go, model.
+These upfront implementation fees can be a hard pill to swallow when you want to push your Cloud fees through an opex, pay-as-you-go, model.

 So, how do ERP providers in the SME space address implementation costs and move towards a lower overall cost of ownership?
 The view from the industry is that templated, pre-configured implementations might be the answer.
 Let’s explore this in more detail.